Acipenser oxyrinchus desotoi

 The short-term recovery objective for Gulf sturgeon is to prevent further reduction of existing wild populations.
 The long-term recovery objective is to establish population levels that would allow Gulf sturgeon to be delisted in discrete management units.
 Following delisting, a long-term fishery management objective is to establish self-sustaining populations that could withstand directed fishing pressure within discrete management units.

-The Gulf Sturgeon Working Group has identified the following recovery criteria as current priorities for funding and research:
+The Gulf Sturgeon Working Group identified several priorities for funding and research, the following studies have been implemented and are underway:

-- Developing and deploying water quality monitoring stations that would complement existing sonic tagging arrays.
+- Tracking juvenile seasonal movements in estuarine environments.
+Monitoring water quality to complement existing sonic tagging arrays.

-- Continuing to maintain the Gulf sturgeon telemetry database.
+- Continuing to maintain the Gulf sturgeon tagging database.

 Once a species is listed under the ESA, NOAA Fisheries evaluates and identifies whether any areas meet the definition of critical habitat.
 Those areas may be designated as critical habitat through a rulemaking process.
 The designation of an area as critical habitat does not create a closed area, marine protected area, refuge, wilderness reserve, preservation, or other conservation area; nor does the designation affect land ownership.
 Federal agencies that undertake, fund, or permit activities that may affect these designated critical habitat areas are required to consult with NOAA Fisheries to ensure that their actions do not adversely modify or destroy designated critical habitat.